Nonparametric Estimation via Partial Derivatives: Main Results

 \subsection{Minimax optimality}

 We show that our proposed estimator achieves optimality.
 Suppose that design points $\bt^{(0)}$ in \eqref{modelequation1} and $\bt^{(j)}$s in \eqref{modelequation} are independently drawn from $\Pi^{(0)}$ and $\Pi^{(j)}$s, respectively, where $\Pi^{(0)}$ and $\Pi^{(j)}$s have densities bounded away from zero and infinity.
-We first present a minimax lower bound in the presence of mixed gradients. \begin{theorem} Assume that $\lambda_\nu \asymp \nu^{-2m}$ for some $m>3/2$.
-Under the regression models \eqref{modelequation1} and \eqref{modelequation} where $f_0$ follows the SS-ANOVA model \eqref{eqn:anovadecompfti}.
-Then under the general error structure (\ref{eqn:errorstruct}), there exists a constant $c$ such that
+We first present a minimax lower bound in the presence of partial derivatives. \begin{theorem} Assume that $\lambda_\nu \asymp \nu^{-2m}$ for some $m>3/2$ and the kernel $K$ admits the decomposition in \eqref{eqn:spectral}.
+Under the regression models \eqref{modelequation1} and \eqref{modelequation} where $f_0$ follows the SS-ANOVA model \eqref{eqn:anovadecompfti} and $\|f\|_{\HH}\leq R_n$.
+Then under the error structure (\ref{eqn:errorstruct}), there exists a constant $c$ such that

 where the infimum of $\tilde{f}$ is taken over all measurable functions of the data. \end{theorem}